-Costs to be funded within Buisness Unit.
-May necessitate bid for Central funding
+Costs to be funded within business unit.
+May necessitate business case for additional funding.

-To be reviewed monthly by nominated actionee/Risk Lead
+To be reviewed monthly by nominated actionee/ risk owner/ manager.

 BOARD/ARC ACTION Required

-To be reviewed every 3 months by nominated Board/SMT actionee/Risk Lead
+To be reviewed monthly by nominated SMT owner/ Board/

 Risks are scored so that they can be prioritised for action.
 Risk management should be proportionate to the level of risk and the NHSCFA will focus resources on addressing those risks with the greater probability of coming to fruition.
 The greater the impact it is likely to have the higher the risk will be rated and vice versa.

-Where a business unit risk has arisen that the risk owner is concerned might impact on the strategic objective(s) of the organisation, this will be raised for discussion at the LT meeting together with the Board Secretary and Risk Management Lead.
-Where it is decided that a business unit risk should be escalated to the SMT for consideration, this will be done via the Board Corporate Secretary.
+Where an operational business unit risk has arisen that the risk owner is concerned might impact on the strategic objective(s) of the organisation, this will be raised for discussion at the LT meeting together with the Board Secretary and Risk Management Lead.
+Where it is decided that an operational business unit risk should be escalated to the SMT for consideration, this will be done via the Board Corporate Secretary.

 Escalation to the corporate risk register will be based on the following criteria: